 A U.S.-roasted proprietary Arabica blend—Papua New Guinea, Brazil, Colombia—stays on replenishment cadence tied to measured pours so grant-week spikes do not leave the pantry smelling like stale Monday on a quiet Tuesday.

-Durham versus Cary versus RTP—three curves, one brand
+Durham, Cary, and RTP—three curves, one brand

 Do not export cup math from one building type without labeling which pattern you measured.
 Share mandatory in-office days, grant-cycle crunch weeks, and whether any team runs compressed Fridays when you request a trial on the Raleigh–Durham, NC overview so routing does not tune to the wrong peak.

+Train ambassadors on the wing that produced the surprise, not the quiet annex leadership preferred for photos.
 Read the break room readiness quiz for service cadence and spend clarity.
 The two week trial FAQ covers ambassador training.
 Local field notes frame comparisons to street-level coffee employees already make.

-Pair this piece with May research campus pilot weeks and cup counts for campus framing, and with Research Triangle pilot weeks and cup counts for surprise-measurement detail—present week-two data with building type labeled so finance does not annualize from the wrong surprise.
+Pair this piece with May research campus pilot weeks and cup counts for campus framing, and with Research Triangle pilot weeks and cup counts for surprise-measurement detail.
+Present week-two data with building type labeled so finance does not annualize from the wrong surprise.

 What leadership should watch when counts surprise